 '''

 Syntax

-< block > =
+<\!block>\!=

 BEGIN

 <compound statement>

 [<compound statement> ...]

 END

+'''

 <compound statement> = {<block> | statement;}

-Description

-Each block of statements in the procedure body starts with a BEGIN statement and ends

-with an END statement.
-As shown in the above syntax diagram, a block can itself contain

-other blocks, so there may be many levels of nesting.
+Each block of statements in the procedure body starts with a BEGIN statement and ends with an END statement.
+As shown in the above syntax diagram, a block can itself contain other blocks, so there may be many levels of nesting.

 BEGIN and END are not followed by a semicolon.
-In isql, the final END in the procedure

-body is followed by the semicolon.
+In isql, the final END in the procedure body is followed by the semicolon.

 The final END statement in a trigger terminates the trigger.
-The final END statement in a

-stored procedure operates differently, depending on the type of procedure:
+The final END statement in a stored procedure operates differently, depending on the type of procedure:

-In a select procedure, the final END statement returns control to the application and sets

-SQLCODE to 100, which indicates there are no more rows to retrieve.

-• In an executable procedure, the final END statement returns control and current values

-of output parameters, if any, to the calling application.
+- In a select procedure, the final END statement returns control to the application and sets SQLCODE to 100, which indicates there are no more rows to retrieve. - In an executable procedure, the final END statement returns control and current values of output parameters, if any, to the calling application.

-The following isql fragment of the DELETE EMPLOYEE procedure shows two examples of
+The following isql fragment of the DELETE_EMPLOYEE procedure shows two examples of BEGIN ...

-Example

-BEGIN ...
 END blocks.

+'''

-CREATE PROCEDURE DELETE EMPLOYEE (EMP NUM INTEGER)
+CREATE PROCEDURE DELETE_EMPLOYEE (EMP_NUM INTEGER)

-AS

 DECLARE VARIABLE ANY SALES INTEGER;

 BEGIN

 ANY SALES = 0;

-IF (ANY SALES > 0) THEN
+IF (ANY\SALES > 0) THEN

 BEGIN

-EXCEPTION REASSIGN SALES;
+EXCEPTION REASSIGN_SALES;

-EXIT:
+EXIT;

 END

 END

-See also

-EXIT, SUSPEND

 '''